Linguapress.com home Guide to England (in French) English grammar pages Travel guide to France Self catering accommodation in France

 Smith's place was taken by a new leader, Brigham Young, revered as a saint by Mormons, mocked as a dictatorial tyrant by their opponents.
 Saint or tyrant, he was certainly not a calm and gentle man, but a leader who was willing to push his followers to the limits, and would not tolerate opposition to his views.

-the great trek He it was who decided to uproot the Mormons once more, and take them in search of "the new Zion", a land in which they could establish their own independent state, undisturbed by anyone else.
+He it was who decided to uproot the Mormons once more, and take them in search of "the new Zion", a land in which they could establish their own independent state, undisturbed by anyone else.
 And thus, under his orders, thousands and thousands of "Latter Day Saints" trekked on foot with their carts across the American West, eventually reaching one of the driest and most inhospitable spots in the whole of North America, the shores of the Great Salt Lake.

 In 1853, once the community was well established, the first stone of the great temple was laid: forty years later, in 1893, the building was finally completed.

-Since then, Utah, largely populated by Mormons, has become a prosperous state, and the Mormon church one of the richest organizations in the USA.
+the great trek Since then, Utah, largely populated by Mormons, has become a prosperous state, and the Mormon church one of the richest organizations in the USA.

 If the founders of Mormonism appear to many observers as successful charlatans, their followers tended to be very devout people, and remain so to this day.
-Most Mormons live very sober lives, respecting strict codes of moral behavior, and giving a tenth of their income to the church.
+Most Mormons live very sober lives, respect strict codes of moral behavior, and give a tenth of their income to the church.
 Visitors to Salt Lake City may complain that they find it hard to buy alcoholic drinks, but they appreciate the city's low crime rate and its clean streets, and are full of praise for Mormon hospitality and helpfulness.
-On the negative side though, Utah has one of the highest rates of suicide and depression in the United States
+On the negative side though, Utah has one of the highest rates of suicide and depression in the United States.

 Many non-Mormons find it very hard to understand how it is that so many rational, intelligent and sincere Americans can, in today's world, follow a religion (many call it a "sect") whose beliefs are founded on a basis as dubious and implausible as the story of Joseph Smith.